outpaddling/Coding-Standards/README.md

 software design rather than correct them.
 E.g., they can be used as a mechanism to bundle outdated, buggy libraries without causing conflicts with other versions, since they are isolated from each other.
+Sweeping problems into a container is a prime example of "sweeping problems under the rug".
-Sweeping problems into a container rather than correcting them with proper code maintenance only allows problems to accumulate.
+It's a poor alternative to correcting them with proper code maintenance, and only enables more problems to accumulate.
 It is clearly not a sustainable approach to software development and deployment.

 Use containers where they have a legitimate benefit, but never to isolate quality issues from the host system.